readren/angular-cli-sbt-plugin/README.md

 A conflict with the ".gitignore" file may be shown.
 In that case, choose "overwrite" after opening the file and copying its contents to the clipboard.
 When the "ng init" commands finishes, append the clipped text to the new ".gitignore" file.

 ####Check the ng command is working:
+Use the `ng` command to check if it is working:
 `ng`

 If an error similar to "Error: Cannot find module 'exists-sync'" is thrown, solve it with: